wp-plugins/easy-image-gallery/readme.txt

 1. Upload the entire `easy-image-gallery` folder to the `/wp-content/plugins/` directory, or just upload the ZIP package via 'Plugins > Add New > Upload' in your WP Admin
 1. Activate Easy Image Gallery from the 'Plugins' page in WordPress
-1. Configure the plugin's settings from plugins > Easy Image Gallery
+1. Configure the plugin's settings from Settings -> Media
 1. Create a gallery on any post or page from the added 'Image Gallery' metabox.

 == Screenshots ==